iiis-ai/cumulative-reasoning/README.md

 ## CR Agent: Solving MATH Problems with Code Environment

-please see `/CR-Agent` folder for the output log and prompts on MATH dataset, we will update the code soon (CR Agent v0.1, a minimalist implementation based on ToRA).
+please see `/CR-Agent` folder for the output log and prompts on the MATH dataset, we will update the code soon (CR Agent v0.1, a minimalist implementation based on ToRA).

 ### Experimental Results

-In this section, we employed GPT-4-Turbo (GPT-4-1106-preview) within a Python code environment, devoid of additional tools like external memory and retrieval systems.
-The experiment involved a unique setup where only one reasoning context session was utilized.
-This session was managed by simply accumulating and concatenating strings, and the entire process was executed using a single LLM without the assistance of a verifier LLM.
+In this section, we employed GPT-4-Turbo (GPT-4-1106-preview) with a Python code environment, devoid of additional tools like external memory and retrieval systems.
+The experiment involved a minimalist setup where only one reasoning context session was utilized.
+This session was managed by simply accumulating and concatenating the context string, and the entire process was executed using a single LLM without the assistance of a verifier LLM.
 Notably, the implementation was carried out purely using Python strings, without leveraging any specialized frameworks such as Langchain or guidance.

 The outcomes of this experimental setup revealed noteworthy results:
 - PAL (Program-Aided Language models): Achieved an accuracy of 52%.
 - ToRA (Tool-Integrated Reasoning Agent): Demonstrated a higher accuracy of 60.8%.
 - CR Agent (Cumulative Reasoning Agent) v0.1: Significantly outperformed the aforementioned methods with an impressive accuracy of **72.2%**.
 - Specifically focusing on **Level 5** problems, the CR Agent showed a remarkable **66.8%** improvement over PAL and a **12.7%** relative improvement over ToRA.
-(For more details, visit the ToRA GitHub repository: https://github.com/microsoft/ToRA).

 #### Category-wise Scores